chriys/Taxman/README.md

 ## Installation
 Install the packages via composer: `composer require chriys/taxman`.
-Then you can use it in your class: `use Taxman\Taxes`.

 ## Getting started
 This package allows to easily calculate taxes on an amount.